AyoToluSam/soft_alliance/README.md

 # Soft Alliance

-This project was developed by me as an Assessment for Frontend Development role at Soft Alliance.
+This project was developed by me as an Assessment for a Frontend Development role at Soft Alliance.

 ## Technologies used